Here’s my favorite Beginner DIY Floor Tile Installation Tips and Tricks to help you tile your floor faster and with less waste.

 - A good wet saw with a high quality diamond blade

-It took me a week to install these tiles and caulk.
+It took me a week to install my floor tile and grout.
 My Master Suite is basically 4 rooms; 1 water closet, 2 walk in closets, and the main bathroom.